NHL, players agree on playoff format

-The two sides shook on the deal, which includes a best-of-five format for the
+The two sides shook Thursday on the deal, which includes a best-of-five format

 The league halted play on March 12 amid the coronavirus pandemic, and

-commissioner Gary Bettman announced last week that the NHL will end its
+commissioner Gary Bettman announced last week that the NHL would end its

 current hiatus with 24 teams resuming play in two hub cities.